-Te Whatu Ora Taranaki recognises Te Tiriti o Waitangi and supports Māori patients and whānau in the practices of mana motuhake.
-The Pouhāpai team (Māori health team) work across services and sites, supporting patients and clinicians to provide interventions that are culturally safe.
-The Pouhāpai team also do their best to support Pacific patients and their fanau and connect them with the small Taranaki Pasifika community and sole health provider.
+Te Whatu Ora Te Matau a Māui recognises Te Tiriti o Waitangi and supports Māori patients and whānau in the practices of mana motuhake.
+The Māori health team works across services, supporting patients and clinicians to provide interventions that are culturally safe.
+The Māori health team also supports Pacific patients and families.

-Patients and their whānau were informed of their rights according to the Code of Health and Disability Services Consumers' Rights (the Code) and these were upheld, including informed consent for procedures.
+Patients and their whānau were informed of their rights according to the Code and these were upheld, including informed consent.
 Patients were free from abuse or neglect.
 Property was respected.
 Employees maintained professional boundaries.